mongodb/specifications/source/unified-test-format/unified-test-format.rst

 Create a new `Entity Map`_ that will be used for this test.
 If `createEntities`_ is specified, the test runner MUST create each `entity`_ accordingly and add it to the map.
+If the topology is a sharded cluster, the test runner MUST handle `useMultipleMongoses`_ accordingly if it is specified for any client entities.

-If the test might execute a ``distinct`` command within a transaction on a sharded cluster, for each collection entity the test runner SHOULD execute a non-transactional ``distinct`` command on each mongos server.
+If the test might execute a ``distinct`` command within a sharded transaction, for each target collection the test runner SHOULD execute a non-transactional ``distinct`` command on each mongos server using the internal MongoClient.
 See `StaleDbVersion Errors on Sharded Clusters`_ for more information.

-If `test.expectedEvents <test_expectedEvents_>`_ is specified, the test runner MUST enable command monitoring for any client entities so that events can be observed while running operations and later used to assert expected events.
-Test runners MAY leave command monitoring disabled for tests that do not assert expected events.
+If `test.expectedEvents <test_expectedEvents_>`_ is specified, for each client entity the test runner MUST enable all event listeners necessary to collect the event types specified in `observeEvents <entity_client_observeEvents_>`_.
+Test runners MAY leave event listeners disabled for tests and/or clients that do not assert expected events.

-Test runners MUST ensure that ``configureFailPoint`` commands executed for `failPoint`_ and `targetedFailPoint`_ operations are excluded from the list of observed events.
-This may require manually filtering out ``configureFailPoint`` from the list of observed commands (particularly in the case of `targetedFailPoint`_, which uses a `client entity <entity_client>`_).
+Test runners MUST ensure that ``configureFailPoint`` commands executed for `failPoint`_ and `targetedFailPoint`_ operations are excluded from the list of observed command monitoring events (if applicable).
+This may require manually filtering out ``configureFailPoint`` command monitoring events from the list of observed events.
 Test runners MUST also ensure that any commands containing sensitive information are excluded (per the
 `Command Monitoring <../command-monitoring/command-monitoring.rst#security>`__
 spec).